risk-of-thunder/R2Wiki/docs/Mod-Creation/C#-Programming/Debugging-Your-Mods.md

 ```
 We're all done with building!
 Feel free to give it a test by building your project and ensuring the build ends up in the right location.

-### Running with Rider <a name="running_with_rider"><a/>
+### Running with Rider
 By the end of this section, you will be able to run Risk of Rain 2 using your r2modman profile (or your non-r2modman alternative) and freshly built plugin by clicking the **Run** and **Debug** buttons built-in to Rider.
 1. Open Rider's run configuration editor (see photo):
  ![rider_run_config.PNG](../../../media/rider/rider_run_config.jpg)
-2. For this next step, it is **critical** you have correctly completed the [General Setup](#a-namegeneralsetup-a-general-setup).
+2. For this next step, it is **critical** you have correctly completed the [General Setup](#general-setup).
 Confirm this by launching your r2modman profile through r2modman.
 You'll know you're in the clear when your mods are loading without any issues.
 3. In this next photo, you're going to create a new Run/Debug configuration.
 Let's start with creating a standalone process for your game (Don't worry about the fields for it yet).
 ![standalone_option.PNG](../../../media/rider/standalone_option.jpg) <a name="bro"><a/>
 4. Now that you have a Standalone Player, let's get the fields filled out (Refer to photo below for reference through each step).